2019 World Livestock Auctioneer Championship

 The judging criteria for the interview will be Presentation (1-20 points possible per judge), Clarity of Expression / Articulation (1-20 points possible per judge), Knowledge of the Industry (1-20 points possible per judge), and Would this Auctioneer Make a Good Spokesman for the Industry (1-20 points possible per judge).
 The total possible score for the interview round will be 80 points per judge for a combined 400 total points possible and the interview will account for 25% of the Semi-Finalist score.

-The 31 Semi-Finalists will sell eight drafts of livestock (traditionally cattle) during a live sale at the host market.
+The 31 Semi-Finalists will sell a minimum of eight drafts of livestock (traditionally cattle) during a live sale at the host market.
+The number of drafts will be determined jointly by the host market and the WLAC Committee.
 The live auction judges will score each contestant based on clarity of chant and voice quality (1-20 points possible per judge), bid catching ability (1-20 points possible per judge), conduct of the sale (1-20 points possible per judge), and if the judge would hire this auctioneer (1-20 points possible per judge),.
 The total possible score for the live auction round will be 80 points per judge for a combined 400 total points possible and the live auction results will account for 75% of the Semi-Finalist score.The live auction will account for 75% of the Semi-Finalist score.

 Ten Finalists will be selected from the Semi-Finals based on the combined score of interview and live auction.